dwdas9/home/articles/AzureFunctions/HttpTriggered/Project_Details_HTTPTriggered.md

 - requirements.txt: Lists Python packages installed when publishing to Azure.
 - Dockerfile: (Optional) Used for custom container publishing.

-### Some details of `azure-functions` library
-The command `pip install azure-functions` adds the Azure Functions SDK to your Python environment.
-This SDK facilitates local development, testing, and execution of Azure Functions.
-It includes tools that allow functions to interact with Azure and other services, such as responding to an HTTP request or storing data in Azure Blob Storage.

-### Analysis of the function_app.py.
+### Structure of the function function_app.py.

 The `function_app.py` file is the key entry point.
 It resides at the root directory and serves as a Python script containing the definitions of the functions within the Function App.

 Each function defined in `function_app.py` must specify several crucial elements:

-1. **Function Name**: It should have a unique and descriptive name.
+- **Function Name**: It should have a unique and descriptive name.
-2. **Function Trigger**: This defines what activates the function.
+- **Function Trigger**: This defines what activates the function.
 For example, it could be triggered by an HTTP request or based on a timer schedule.
-3. **Function Code**: This is where you place the actual logic for the function.
+- **Function Code**: This is where you place the actual logic for the function.

 ![Alt text](image-12.png)

 Note, that the structure of `function_app.py` varies a little bit based on the type of trigger used.
 E.g., when creating a Timer-triggered function, a specific template code is generated VS Code.

+### Some details of `azure-functions` library
+The command `pip install azure-functions` adds the Azure Functions SDK to your Python environment.
+This SDK facilitates local development, testing, and execution of Azure Functions.
+It includes tools that allow functions to interact with Azure and other services, such as responding to an HTTP request or storing data in Azure Blob Storage.

 ### Azurite Extension